high101bro/PoSh-EasyWin/README.md

 ***
 ***
 ### Host Data Management and Notes

 ![Alt text](https://github.com/high101bro/PoSH-ACME/blob/master/Images/ScreenShot012.jpg)

-You can view individual endpoint data and notes by selecting the Host Data tab. ....
+You can view individual endpoint data and notes by selecting and highlighting, not checkboxing, the endpoint name in the computer treeview.
+This will automatically change the lower Results tab to the Host Data tab.
+Here you will see data on the